Underscore76/SDVTASMod/README.md

 * `saveas` - save the current state to a new file

-## Automation
+## Automation logic
+Slowly copying over/making sure things work in the new system.

-Need for a system (console, clickable menu, etc) to toggle these but some basic automated frame advance for common actions
+Some basic automated frame advance for common actions

 * `AcceptSleep` - auto advance when the frame for the sleep menu is popping up and approve the sleep question
 * `AnimationCancel` - advance through frames after swing up to the first cancel frame